-The Word Forest Organisation founders, Tracey and Simon West, run an ethical publishing house called Magic Oxygen.
+The Word Forest Organisation founders, Tracey and Simon West, used to run an ethical publishing house called Magic Oxygen.
 In the spring of 2014, they launched a pioneering global writing competition called the Magic Oxygen Literary Prize; it became fondly known as MOLP.

 It had two categories – short stories and poetry – a prestigious £3,000 prize fund and three environmental promises built into its foundations:

 - to plant a tree for every single entry received in the Word Forest in Bore, Kenya,

 - to fund the build of an urgently needed new classroom at Kundeni Primary School in the same community,